Curtiss SBC Helldiver

 The Curtiss SBC Helldiver was a two-seat scout bomber and dive bomber built by the Curtiss-Wright Corporation.
-It was the last military biplane procured by the United States Navy.
-Delivered in 1937, it became obsolete even before World War II and was kept well away from combat with Axis fighters.
+It was the last combat military biplane procured by the United States Navy.
+Delivered in 1937, the aircraft became obsolete before the start of World War II.

 Development

-There was controversy in the United States Navy's Bureau of Aeronautics (BuAer) in the early 1930s regarding two-seat fighter planes, monoplanes and the retractable undercarriage In 1931, the Navy issued Design Specification No. 113, which detailed a requirement for a high-performance fighter with fixed undercarriage to be powered by the Wright R-1510 or Pratt & Whitney's R-1535 radial engine.
+There was controversy in the United States Navy's Bureau of Aeronautics (BuAer) in the early 1930s regarding two-seat fighter planes, monoplanes and the retractable undercarriage.
+In 1931, the Navy issued Design Specification No. 113, which detailed a requirement for a high-performance fighter with fixed undercarriage to be powered by the Wright R-1510 or Pratt & Whitney's R-1535 radial engine.
 Seven companies submitted proposals and two companies, the Douglas Aircraft with their XFD-1 and the Chance Vought with their XF3U-1 were given contracts for one prototype each.
 Both of these aircraft were two-seat biplanes.
 The Navy then asked Curtiss to supply a prototype of a two-seat monoplane which was technically more advanced.